SLAM-Lab/SANA-FE/README.md

 Simulating Advanced Neuromorphic Architectures for Fast Exploration (SANA-FE)

 A framework to model energy and performance of neuromorphic hardware.

+# Reference

+We hope that you find this project useful.
+If you use SANA-FE in your work, please cite:
+J. A. Boyle, M. Plagge, S. G. Cardwell, F. S. Chance and A. Gerstlauer, "SANA-FE: Simulating Advanced Neuromorphic Architectures for Fast Exploration," in IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems, doi: 10.1109/TCAD.2025.3537971.

 # To Build